ymdatta/SimplyClip/README.md

 - Linting is the automated checking of your source code for programmatic and syntax errors.
 - `npm run lint` to check the linter to check errors in code formatting in the code.

-#### Tests
+## 🧪 Testcase Coverage
 - Functional tests for the extension could not thoroughly test the entire functionality of the application.
 - Hence, selenium automated test cases are added.
 - The following test cases are automated
-- 1. The test launches a Chrome Browser with a user profile with the extension added.
+  1. The test launches a Chrome Browser with a user profile with the extension added.
-- 2. It then browses to 'google.com' and searches for a specific keyword.
+  2. It then browses to 'google.com' and searches for a specific keyword.
-- 3. The first link is clicked and the text on the results page is copied.
+  3. The first link is clicked and the text on the results page is copied.
-- 4. Then there is a check to make sure that the copied text exists in the SimplyClip extension.
+  4. Then there is a check to make sure that the copied text exists in the SimplyClip extension.
-- Run `npm run test` to run the selenium automated tests.
+- Run `npm run test` to run the selenium automated tests.<br>

 ![Extension](https://github.com/umagnanasundaram2128/SimplyClip/blob/main/images/test_cases.png)
-- Run `npm run instanbul-coverage` to check the code coverage.
+- Run `npm run instanbul-coverage` to check the code coverage.<br>

 ![Extension](https://github.com/umagnanasundaram2128/SimplyClip/blob/main/images/testcase_coverage.jpeg)